 An example of localized, translated elearning:

 This interactive one-page resource for onboarding new employees, created with Elucidat, has been translated into multiple languages.
 Take a look at the example for yourself…

 A common objection to elearning localization and translation is that it can be a time-consuming addition to the production process.
 It doesn’t have to be.

-If you choose the right elearning authoring tool, you’ll have smart workflows built-in that allow you to create one master version of an elearning course with multiple variations.
+If you choose the right authoring tool, you’ll have smart workflows built-in that allow you to create one master version of an online learning course with multiple variations.
 So, whether you need to translate the language, swap out images or make copy changes to localize a case study, it can be simple and pain-free.